Back to all studies

 Neural Circuit Effects of Ketamine in Depression

-This recruiting study focuses on depression and currently lists sites or participation links in United States.
+This study is recruiting.
+It focuses on depression and currently lists participation information in the United States.

 In plain English